 This Key Issue will investigate how to support voice services for the 6G system (referring to the mechanisms used in 5GS to support voice services as the starting point for discussion) – the following aspects will be studied:

-P-1.
 How a UE supporting 6G RAN selects and connects to a network for voice service.

-P-2.
 Whether and how to update the IMS specification to support an IPCAN in the 6GS.

-P-3.
 How the 6GS supports IMS based voice over the 6G access network.

-P-3b.
-Whether and how to support fallback for voice services to 5GS and EPS.
+Whether and how to support fallback like functionality for voice services from 6GS to 5GS and EPS.

-P-3c.
+How to support domain selection for IMS voice services in 6GS.

 How to support the voice continuity between 6G RAT and selected 3GPP RATs or between 6G RAT and selected non-3GPP Accesses .

-P-3e.
-How to support the compatibility between Policy Functions for 6G and the existing deployed AF with minimum impacts on the existing deployed DIAMETER interfaces (e.g. Rx, Cx, Sh)
+How to support the compatibility between Policy Functions for 6G and the existing deployed AF with minimum impacts on the existing deployed DIAMETER interfaces (e.g. Rx, Cx, Sh).

-NOTE 0: Any NTN specific aspects for voice will be studied as part of Key Issue related to WT7
+NOTE 1: NTN specific aspects for voice will be studied in WT#7.

+NOTE 2: Support of voice services via 6G NTN need to be coordinated with WT#7.

-NOTE 0a: Coordination with RAN and SA4 will be required.
+NOTE 3: The study will be aligned with RAN and SA4 and coordinated where needed.

-NOTE 0b: Interworking, migration and service continuity aspects need to be coordinated with WT#2.
+NOTE 4: Interworking, migration and service continuity aspects need to be coordinated with WT#2.

-NOTE 0c: Support of voice services via 6G NTN need to be coordinated with WT#7.

-NOTE 0d: The existing IMS architecture is used as a starting point for the study.
+NOTE 5: The existing IMS architecture is used as a starting point for the study.

 5.Q.
 Key Issue #Q: Emergency Voice Services for 6G